jonroby/mod-cli/README.md

 `$ mod <action> <Component|reducer>`

 You might be wondering what happens if you don't have the component or the reducer.
-One will be generated for you and if you specified actions they will be added as well.
+Happily, one will be generated for you and if you specified actions they will be added as well.
 Right now, you still have to add a generated reducer to the rootReducer; in an upcoming release this will also be done for you.
 In the mean time, you can `$ mod -t <reducer>`.

 You also don't need to worry about adding duplicate actions, keys, case statements, whatever it might be (at least in most cases).
-The the `mod-react-plugin` won't create duplicates (and on the road map is way to print this information out on completion when CLI is finished.)
+The `mod-react-plugin` won't create duplicates (and on the road map is way to print this information out on completion when CLI is finished.)